Mandy3311/Capstone_VeyTel/Model5_TorchXrayVision_Covid/README.md

 A library for chest X-ray datasets and models.
 Including pre-trained models.

+The aim of this project is to address the discrepencies arised post covid in accuraries of multiple medical deep learning models.
+ResNet101 is fine-tuned on pre and post covid datasets for covid and pneumonia.
 TorchXRayVision is an open source software library for working with chest X-ray datasets and deep learning models.
 It provides a common interface and common pre-processing chain for a wide set of publicly available chest X-ray datasets.
 In addition, a number of classification and representation learning models with different architectures, trained on different data combinations, are available through the library to serve as baselines or feature extractors.

 - In the case of researchers addressing clinical questions it is a waste of time for them to train models from scratch.
 To address this, TorchXRayVision provides pre-trained models which are trained on large cohorts of data and enables 1) rapid analysis of large datasets 2) feature reuse for few-shot learning.